Aomori Nebuta Festival: The Year 2025 Edition! Aomori Nebuta Festival: The highlight of the festival is the colorful Nebuta and Haneto!

 No.1: Watch!
 Listen!
 Enjoy!

 Nebuta is a once-in-a-lifetime event.
-Most Nebuta are torn down after the festival, so if you find one you like, please take pictures of it and enjoy the festival.
+Most Nebuta are torn down after the festival each year, so if you find one you like, take photos of it and enjoy the festival.

-The award-winning Nebuta are generally displayed at Nebuta House Wa Rasse until they are replaced next year (with some exceptions).
+The award-winning nebuta are generally displayed at the Nebuta House Wa Rasse until they are replaced next year (with some exceptions).

 How can I watch the festival?